Key5Caughey/sqlalchemy-challenge/README.md

 Designed climate app using vs code .
 Displayed results in browser.
 Code was acheived through classes, office hours, tutor, and research online.
-Notes on code is included in jupyter notebook>
+Notes on code is included in jupyter notebook.
+Tried to get a nice image of Hawaiian beach but could not , if you check my code maybe you can give me some pointers.